randyparrs/genlayer-benchmarks/BEST_PRACTICES.md

 The constructor uses primitive types only such as str, u256, and bool

+Address state variables are declared as Address but the constructor receives str and converts with Address(value)

 State variables are declared at class level with type annotations

 Read functions use @gl.public.view